-- [Correctional treatment programs for offenders who 7 are younger than eighteen years of age shall be established, 8 9 subject to the control and supervision of the director.
-By 10 January 1, 1998, such] Programs established pursuant to this section shall include physical separation of offenders who 11 12 are younger than [eighteen] nineteen years of age from offenders who are [eighteen] nineteen years of age or older 13 14 and shall include educational programs that award a high school diploma or its equivalent.
-15 - 3.
-[The department shall have the authority to promulgate rules pursuant to subsection 2 of section 217.378 to establish correctional treatment programs for offenders under age eighteen.
-Such rules may include: - 20 (1) Establishing separate housing units for such offenders; and - (2) Providing housing and program space in existing housing units for such offenders that is not accessible to adult offenders. - The department shall have the authority to 25 determine the number of juvenile offenders participating in 26 any treatment program depending on available 27 28 appropriations.]
-The department may contract with any private or public entity for the provision of services and 29 30 facilities for offenders under age eighteen.
-The department 31 shall apply for and accept available federal, state and local public funds including project demonstration funds as 32 33 well as private moneys to fund such services and facilities. - [5.]
-4. The department shall develop and implement an evaluation process for all juvenile offender programs.
+[Correctional treatment programs for offenders who 7 2. are younger than eighteen years of age shall be established, 8 9 subject to the control and supervision of the director.
+By 10 January 1, 1998, such] Programs established pursuant to this section shall include physical separation of offenders who 11 12 are younger than [eighteen] nineteen years of age from 13 offenders who are [eighteen] nineteen years of age or older 14 and shall include educational programs that award a high school diploma or its equivalent.
+15

-SB 641
+16 3.
+[The department shall have the authority to 17 promulgate rules pursuant to subsection 2 of section 217.378 18 to establish correctional treatment programs for offenders 19 under age eighteen.
+Such rules may include:

+20 (1) Establishing separate housing units for such21 offenders; and appropriations.]
+The department may contract with any private or public entity for the provision of services and facilities for offenders under age eighteen.
+The department shall apply for and accept available federal, state and local public funds including project demonstration funds as well as private moneys to fund such services and facilities.

+(2) Providing housing and program space in existing housing units for such offenders that is not accessible to adult offenders.

+4. The department shall have the authority to determine the number of juvenile offenders participating in any treatment program depending on available

+34 [5.]
+4. The department shall develop and implement an35 evaluation process for all juvenile offender programs.

-Section B. Because immediate action is necessary to further equip and enhance our criminal justice system to 2 3 fight violent crime in Missouri and protect our citizens and residents due to the recent unprecedented wave of violent 4 5 crime across our nation and state, section A of this act is 6 deemed necessary for the immediate preservation of the 7 public health, welfare, peace, and safety, and is hereby declared to be an emergency act within the meaning of the 8 9 constitution, and section A of this act shall be in full 10 force and effect upon its passage and approval.
+Section B. Because immediate action is necessary to further equip and enhance our criminal justice system to 2 fight violent crime in Missouri and protect our citizens and 3 residents due to the recent unprecedented wave of violent 4 5 crime across our nation and state, section A of this act is 6 deemed necessary for the immediate preservation of the 7 public health, welfare, peace, and safety, and is hereby declared to be an emergency act within the meaning of the 8 9 constitution, and section A of this act shall be in full 10 force and effect upon its passage and approval.